ordina-jworks/ordina-jworks.github.io/_posts/2019-03-28-Building-With-Google-Cloud-Build.md

 ---

 In this post,
-I will give a quick overview on what is possible with Google Cloud Build.
+we will have a quick overview on what is possible with Google Cloud Build.

 Google Cloud Build is a fully managed solution for building containers or other artifacts.
 It can integrate with Google Storage, Cloud Source Repositories, GitHub and BitBucket.

 ## A simple YAML file

-You can easily set up a build pipeline using a YAML file which you store in your source code.
+We can easily set up a build pipeline using a YAML file which you store in your source code.
 Each build step is defined using a container image and passing arguments to it.
 Here is an example: